 We continue to operate under the conservatorship that commenced on September 6, 2008, conducting our business under the direction of the Federal Housing Finance Agency ("FHFA") as our conservator (the "Conservator").
 Upon its appointment, FHFA, as Conservator, immediately succeeded to all rights, titles, powers and privileges of Freddie Mac and of any stockholder, officer or director of Freddie Mac with respect to us and our assets.
 The Conservator also succeeded to the title to all our books, records and assets held by any other legal custodian or third party.
-The Conservator has delegated certain authority to our Board of Directors to oversee, and to management to conduct, business operations so that we can continue to operate in the ordinary course.
-The directors serve on behalf of, and exercise authority as directed by, and owe their fiduciary duties of care and loyalty to, the Conservator.
-The Conservator retains the authority to withdraw or revise its delegations of authority at any time.
-The Conservator also retains certain significant authorities for itself, and has not delegated them to the Board.
+The Conservator has provided authority to our Board of Directors to oversee management's conduct of our business operations so we can operate in the ordinary course.
+The directors serve on behalf of, exercise authority as provided by, and owe their fiduciary duties of care and loyalty to the Conservator.
+The Conservator also retains certain significant authorities for itself, and has not provided them to the Board.
 The Conservator continues to provide strategic direction for Freddie Mac and directs the efforts of the Board and management to implement its strategy.
-Despite the delegations of authority to management, many management decisions are subject to review and/or approval by FHFA and management frequently receives direction from FHFA on various matters involving day-today operations.
+Many management decisions are subject to review and/or approval by FHFA and management frequently receives direction from FHFA on various matters involving day-to-day operations.

 It is possible and perhaps likely that future legislative or regulatory action will materially affect our role in the mortgage industry, business model, structure, and results of operations.
 Some or all of our functions could be transferred to other institutions, and we could cease to exist as a stockholder-owned company, or at all.
-Several bills have been introduced in recent sessions of Congress in the last several years concerning the future status of Freddie Mac, the Federal National Mortgage Association ("Fannie Mae," together with Freddie Mac, the "Enterprises"), and the mortgage finance system, including bills which provided for the wind down of the Enterprises or modification of the terms of the Purchase Agreement, or an increase in credit risk transfer transactions.
-None of these bills were enacted.
-It is likely that similar or new bills will be introduced and considered in future sessions of Congress.
-In addition, in February 2018, Treasury released its Strategic Plan 2018-2022, which includes a goal of promoting financial stability through housing finance reform, including resolution of the conservatorships of the Enterprises.
+Several bills have been introduced in recent sessions of Congress concerning the future status of Freddie Mac, the Federal National Mortgage Association ("Fannie Mae," together with Freddie Mac, the "Enterprises"), and the mortgage finance system, including bills which provided for the wind down of the Enterprises, modification of the terms of the Purchase Agreement, or an increase in credit risk transfer transactions.
+While none of these bills has been enacted, it is likely that similar or new bills will be introduced and considered in the current or future sessions of Congress.

 The conservatorship is indefinite in duration.
 The timing, likelihood, and circumstances under which we might emerge from conservatorship are uncertain.
-Under the Purchase Agreement, Treasury would be required to consent to the termination of the conservatorship, other than in connection with receivership, and there can be no assurance it would do so.
+Under the Purchase Agreement, Treasury would be required to consent to the termination of the conservatorship, except in connection with receivership, and there can be no assurance it would do so.
 Even if the conservatorship is terminated, we would remain subject to the Purchase Agreement and the terms of the senior preferred stock.
 It is possible that the conservatorship could end with our being placed into receivership.
 Because Treasury holds a warrant to acquire nearly 80% of our common stock for nominal consideration, we could effectively remain under the control of the U.S. government even if the conservatorship ends and the voting rights of common stockholders are restored.

 FHFA's Strategic Plan for Freddie Mac and Fannie Mae Conservatorships.
-In May 2014, FHFA issued its 2014 Strategic Plan.
-FHFA issued the 2016 and 2017 Conservatorship Scorecards in December 2015 and December 2016, respectively.
-The 2014 Strategic Plan updated FHFA's vision for implementing its obligations as Conservator of the Enterprises.
-The Conservatorship Scorecards established annual objectives and performance targets and measures for the Enterprises related to the strategic goals set forth in the 2014 Strategic Plan.
+In May 2014, FHFA issued its 2014 Strategic Plan, which updated FHFA's vision for implementing its obligations as Conservator of the Enterprises.
+FHFA also issued annual Conservatorship Scorecards each year between 2014 and 2019.
+The annual Conservatorship Scorecards established objectives and performance targets and measures for the Enterprises related to the strategic goals set forth in the 2014 Strategic Plan.